LGN520/farreach-public/benchmark.md

 			- Note: NO need to analyze the following workloads due to duplication
 				- synthetic-50 is the same as workloada
 				- synthetic-100, skewness-99, and valuesize-128 are the same as synthetic
-		- TIME cost
+		- TIME cost of workload analysis
-			- **Each of most workloads only needs around 5 minutes** (including workloada, workloadb, workloadc, workloadd, workloadf, workload-load, synthetic, valuesize-16, valuesize-32, and valuesize-64)
+			- **Each of most workloads needs around 5 minutes** (including workloada, workloadb, workloadc, workloadd, workloadf, workload-load, synthetic, valuesize-16, valuesize-32, and valuesize-64)
-			- **Each of other workloads needs around 1 hour** (including skewness-90, skewness-95, and uniform)
+			- **Each of other workloads needs 20 minutes to 1 hour** (including skewness-90 of 20m, skewness-95 of 40m, and uniform of 1h)
 				- The reason is that YCSB uses Zipfian key generator with small skewness and uniform key generator for these workloads, which incurs large computation overhead
 				- Although workload-load is also uniform distribution, YCSB uses counter generator which has small computation overhead
 		- Under {main client}
 			- Update workload\_name as {workload} in keydump/config.ini
+				- NOTE: you do NOT need to change configurations related with server rotation scales (i.e., server\_total\_logical\_num and server\_total\_logical\_num\_for_rotation) in keydump/config.ini, which is NOT used here
 			- Run `bash scripts/remote/keydump_and_sync.sh` to dump workload-related information (e.g., hot keys and bottleneck serveridx), and sync them to all clients, servers, and switch

 <!--